corlinp/Hello-RunBox/Cplusplus/README.md

 tenzar run --image gcc /path/to/hello_cpp.cpp
 ```

-4. Monitor the deployment status with until it is 'running'
+4. Monitor the deployment status until it is 'running'

 ```bash
 tenzar monitor